axelson/dep_viz/README.md

   - [ ] Node centric force layout have way to go back to normal layout
   - [ ] Node centric force layout is not well centered
     - Can we apply a higher degree of force to keep it more spread out and higher up?
+- Show which compile-links cause the most files to be recompiled
+  - How difficult is this to calculate?
+Hard, or rather expensive because this needs to be checked for ALL links, and for each link need to recalculate the stats for ALL nodes.
+Because we cannot just check the compile dependencies, need to check export and runtime deps as well (because a compile dep causes transitive dependencies with runtime deps)

 Ideas:
 - can you click on a node and give it gravity